 A personal favourite, the EHL website has highlights of pretty much every Euro Hockey League game ever played.
-Also, Galvanised Media have plenty of footage to keep you going, as does fieldhockeytv.
+Also, Galvanised Media have plenty of footage to keep you going.
 A feast of fantastic hockey action to keep you amused.

 So there you have it.
 Obviously we don’t want the cold weather to prevent any more hockey from taking place, but if it does, you should now be adequately prepared to fill your time with something else.